alerque/libertinus/README.md

 ## History

-The Libertinus fonts project is a fork of the [Linux Libertine][1] and Linux Biolinum fonts.
+The Libertinus fonts project began as a fork of the [Linux Libertine][1] and Linux Biolinum fonts.
-It started as an OpenType math companion of the Libertine font family, and has grown to a full fork to address some of the bugs in the fonts.
+The original impetus was to add an OpenType math companion to the Libertine font family.
+Over time it grew into to a full-fledged fork addressing many of the bugs in the Libertine fonts.

+Libertinus was forked from the [5.3.0 (2012-07-02) release][2] of Linux Libertine fonts.
 Thanks to Frédéric Wang for coming up with the name Libertinus.

-Libertinus was forked from the [5.3.0 (2012-07-02) release][2] of Linux Libertine fonts.
+Thanks Khaled Hosny who was the primary contributor and maintainer from 2012–2020.
+If you like this font consider sponsoring him.

+In 2020, Khaled passed the role of maintainer on to Caleb Maclennan.

 ## License